Applicability

 Note

-- (Optional) Install Go and Go-SQL-Driver/MySQL.
+- (Optional) Install Go and the driver.

 - Obtain the connection information of OceanBase Database.